 Quality time

 By "quality time," I mean giving someone your undivided attention.
 I don't mean sitting on the couch watching television together.
 When you spend time that way, Netflix or HBO has your attention — not your spouse.
 What I mean is sitting on the couch with the TV off, looking at each other and talking, devices put away, giving each other your undivided attention.
-It means taking a walk, just the two of you, or going out to eat and looking at each other and talking.
+Quality time means that you’re attuned to each others’ feelings, words, and body language and are responding in kind.
+It can also mean doing an activity together, such as taking a walk or going out to eat while having a heart-to-heart conversation.

-Time is a precious commodity.
+Time is a precious commodity because the hours we all have in a day are limited.
 We all have multiple demands on our time, yet each of us has the exact same hours in a day.
-We can make the most of those hours by committing some of them to our spouse.
+We can make the most of those hours by committing some of them to our partners/spouses.
 If your mate's primary love language is quality time, she simply wants you to be spending time with her.

 Receiving gifts

 Almost everything ever written on the subject of love indicates that at the heart of love is the spirit of giving.
-All five love languages challenge us to give to our spouse, but for some, receiving gifts, visible symbols of love, speaks the loudest.
+All five love languages challenge us to give to our spouse, but for some, receiving gifts speaks the loudest.
+Gifts are a visible symbol of love, and it might be why they carry more weight when expressing love.

 A gift is something you can hold in your hand and say, "Look, he was thinking of me," or, "She remembered me."
-You must be thinking of someone to give him or her a gift.
+You must be thinking of someone to choose, buy, and then give them a gift.
 The gift itself is a symbol of that thought.
 It doesn't matter whether it costs money.
 What is important is that you thought of him or her.
 And it is not the thought implanted only in the mind that counts, but the thought expressed in actually securing the gift and giving it as the expression of love.

-But what of the person who says, "I'm not a gift giver.
+But what of the person who says, "I’m not the best gift-giver.
 I didn't receive many gifts growing up.
 I never learned how to select gifts.
 It doesn't come naturally for me."
-Congratulations, you have just made the first discovery in becoming a great lover.
-You and your spouse speak different love languages.
-Now that you have made that discovery, you can get on with the business of learning your second language.
-If your spouse's primary love language is receiving gifts, you can become a proficient gift giver.
+Well, now you know that you and your spouse speak different love languages.
+So, congratulations, you have just made the first discovery in becoming a great lover.
+Now that you have made that discovery, you can get on with the business of learning more love languages of yourself and your spouses.
+If your spouse's primary love language is receiving gifts, you can try to become at least a fair gift-giver.
 In fact, it is one of the easiest love languages to learn.

 Acts of service